 - Army Basic Combat Training (BCT) lasts nine weeks.
 This length of time doesn't count time spent in reception, nor does it count the time spent for job training if you attend an OSUT unit, which combines basic training and job training into one combined course.

-- Air Force basic training at Lackland AFB in Texas is eight weeks, plusone week of in-processing, called zero week.
-Until recently, Air Forcebasic training was only six weeks, the shortest basic training of any ofthe military branches.
-However, the Air Force recently redesigned theirbasic training program, tacking on two extra weeks in the process.
+- Air Force basic training is eight weeks, plus one week of in-processing, called zero week.
+Until recently, Air Force basic training was only six weeks, the shortest basic training of any of the military branches.

 From Basic Training for Dummies, copyright © 2011 by Wiley Publishing, Inc., Hoboken, New Jersey.
 Used by arrangement with John Wiley & Sons, Inc.